-you changed the hard disk configuration or the VM's system settings, that change is undone when you restore the snapshot.)

-The copy of the settings is stored in the machine configuration, an XML text file, and thus occupies very little space.

-• The complete state of all the virtual disks attached to the machine is preserved.
-Going back to a snapshot means that all changes that had been made to the machine's disks - file by file, bit by bit - will be undone as well.
-Files that were since created will disappear, files that were deleted will be restored, changes to files will be reverted.

-(Strictly speaking, this is only true for virtual hard disks in "normal" mode.
-As mentioned above, you can configure disks to behave differently with snapshots; see chapter 5.4, Special image write modes, page 85.
+- It contains a complete copy of the VM settings, including the hardware configuration, so that when you restore a snapshot, the VM settings are restored as well.
+(For example, if you changed the hard disk configuration or the VM's system settings, that change is undone when you restore the snapshot.) - The copy of the settings is stored in the machine configuration, an XML text file, and thus occupies very little space. - The complete state of all the virtual disks attached to the machine is preserved.
+Going back to a snapshot means that all changes that had been made to the machine's disks file by file, bit by bit will be undone as well.
+Files that were since created will disappear, files that were deleted will be restored, changes to files will be reverted. - (Strictly speaking, this is only true for virtual hard disks in "normal" mode.
+As mentioned above, you can configure disks to behave differently with snapshots; see chapter 5.4, Special image write modes, page 88.
 Even more formally and technically correct, it is not the virtual disk itself that is restored when a snapshot is restored.
 Instead, when a snapshot is taken, VirtualBox creates differencing images which contain only the changes since the snapshot were taken, and when the snapshot is restored, VirtualBox throws away that differencing image, thus going back to the previous state.
 This is both faster and uses less disk space.
-For the details, which can be complex, please see chapter 5.5, Differencing images, page 87.)
+For the details, which can be complex, please see chapter 5.5, Differencing images, page 90.)